 Additionally, DevOps teams have worked to hasten this process by giving their teams more autonomy and independence.
 This is justified because it enables speedier supply and installation.
 Finally, communication programs with screen share options and other technical improvements can promote collaboration.

-This relaxation of control does have the potential to cause some misunderstanding during the project development, though.
+However, this relaxation of control does have the potential to cause some misunderstanding during the project development.
 For starters, constant cooperation between programmers and testers may become more challenging.

-Here are the main justifications for why traceability ought to be your top DevOps goal.
+Here are the main justifications for traceability being your top DevOps goal.
 All of them are based on the struggles and experiences of development teams.

 Reduction of Flaws